What do the figures in the ‘Reports’ tab mean?

 For example:

-NOTE: The reason we have separated short-term gains and long-term gains is due to the different tax laws which apply to each.
+NOTE: The reason we have separated short-term gains from long-term gains is due to the different tax laws that apply to each.
 You can adjust the rules relating to these on the settings page in the app.
 Please see your accountant or visit your local tax office website for more information.

 Total Capital Losses